-Keelung, like many cities in Taiwan 台灣, is a dark wonderland for urban exploration.
+Keelung 基隆, like many cities in Taiwan 台灣, is a dark wonderland for urban exploration.
 You can hardly turn around without sighting yet another hulking ruin calling out to be entered.
 Most of these buildings are so decrepit that little remains to indicate what its purpose once was—a direct consequence of Keelung’s incessant rain and gloom.
 The process of decay works at a feverish pace in this grim port city, rapidly eroding evidence of human occupation in any abandonment exposed to the elements.

 Upstairs things started to take shape.
 Here we found an office at the top of the stairway and several piles of scrap machinery, all of it completely unrecognizable at the time.
-While I attempted to puzzle things out and line up some shots my friend crossed the vast open expanse of the second floor.
+While I attempted to puzzle things out and line up some shots my compatriot crossed the vast open expanse of the second floor.
 There he found a bowling ball—and we had our answer.

-For whatever reason the rooftop is the final resting place of many of the gaming machines that once occupied the old bowling alley.
+For whatever reason the rooftop is the final resting place for many gaming machines that once occupied the old bowling alley.
 Someone must have hauled them up here and smashed them to bits.
 We also found a number of other relics up here, none of which were particularly photogenic after having been exposed to a year of rain and wind.
 The view of the port from the rooftop was superb, but it was also precarious, what with the green moss and algal film growing all over the place.
 One misstep and we might have tumbled through one of the gaping holes in the structure.

 One side effect of such a recent abandonment is that the place still has a social media presence on Facebook, among other places.
 Browse around and you can see the place in its twilight years here and here.
 There’s more if you go searching for the Chinese name of the place—but you probably get the idea.
 This was not exactly the most happening place in town these last few years.
 The entire building was demolished sometime after my visit and nothing remains as of January 2016.